HiveProject2021/SkyNFT-Royalty-Spend/README.md

     # This file is open source by SkyNFT
     # Need full node support !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+	# pls use chia-blockchain python3 venv, other wise will ask you to install blspy lib

     # cd chia-blockchain
     # . activate
     # cd Your SkyNFT-Royalty_Spend dir